naneau/gerenuk/README.md

     dic.get 'foo', (service) -> ... your code ...

-## Putting You Configuration In Files
+## Putting Your Configuration Into Files

 When setting up your application, it is often useful to put your DI config into a configuration file (or files).
 Gerenuk supports this through the `loadConfig()` method.
 The config loaded through `loadConfig()` will be added to any existing configuration.
 It does *not* do a deep merge, however, and will throw an exception if you try to overwrite an existing config key.